2sic/2sxc-docs/2sxc Docs Generator/pages/guides/vscode/index.md

 This guide will help you get VS Code Setup as best as possible for 2sxc development.

-## Background
+> [!TIP]

-You'll often write code in your 2sxc Apps - either as C#/Razor or JavaScript.
+> You'll often write code in your 2sxc Apps - either as C#/Razor or JavaScript.
-2sxc is a very open system, so you can use any editor you like.
+> 2sxc is a very open system, so you can use any editor you like.
-For quick fixes and simple things, use the built-in editor, which is based on Monaco (VS Code Online).
+> For quick fixes and simple things, use the built-in editor, which is based on Monaco (VS Code Online).
-But for more sophisticated stuff we recommend VS Code.
+> But for more sophisticated stuff we **highly recommend** VS Code.

 ## Prepare VS Code for 2sxc